NEKiarie/RandomQuotesAPI/README.md

 As a user, I can:

-1. See the quote received from the server, including its Character play, and comments when the page loads.
-You will need to make a GET request to the following endpoint to retrieve the image data, along with its associated
+1. See the quote received from the server, including its Character name.
+The user also has the ability to generate a new quote when the page loads.
-   comments:

 2. Click on the speaker icon to listen to the audio version of the quote on the page. **No persistence is needed**.

-3. Copy and paste new comment to the page when the comment form is submitted. **No persistence is needed**.
+3. Ability to Copy and paste new quote. **No persistence is needed**.